-There is a way around taking drivers ed for those younger than 18.
 If you can verify that you practiced driving behind-the-wheel for a minimum of 30 hours, you can skip the course.
 Just submit a verification form provided by the Alabama Department of Public Safety (DPS) that is signed by your parent or legal guardian or certified driving instructor.

 Exceptions to the Driver Education Rule

-If you are 18 or older, you don't have to take drivers ed, but it could help up pass the drivers license exams the first time around.
+If you are 18 years old or older, you don't have to take drivers ed, but it could help up pass the drivers license exams the first time around.
 The other cases you are exempt from taking the course is if you are:

 - Legally relieved of minority status